Beautiful Bohin French Embroidery Needles,

 These beautiful French Bohin Needles have what is called a "gold eye"...

-Gold eye needles are particularly good to use... as they have a larger/ more open (= easier to thread) eye....... and as explained before,... if you're having difficulty threading the needle, simply turn it around the other to the other side. ♡
+Gold eye needles are particularly good to use... as they have a larger/ more open (= easier to thread) eye....... and as explained before,... if you're having difficulty threading the needle, simply turn it around to the other 'correct' side. ♡

 **check out our embroidery section for LOTS to hopefully inspire and entice!! **